kristinaleilani/kristinaleilani.github.io/_projects/SeascapeGenomics.md

 ---
-title: 'Seascape genomics in the Florida Keys'
+title: 'Seascape genomics'
-subtitle: 'This is a demo'
+subtitle: 'Finding environmental gradients driving genetic divergence'
 date: 2018-06-30 00:00:00
 description: This page is a demo that shows everything you can do inside portfolio and blog posts.
 featured_image: '/images/demo/demo-square.jpg'